I would not categorize myself as creative or crafty in any way, in fact, most of my days can be summed up by this ecard…

 This New Year’s rolled around, and I lost the excuses and I made the time.
 I started off doing Jillian Michaels Ripped in 30 DVD on January 5th.
 I remember week one, I thought I was going to keel over, but I pushed through the pain, and I remember the tears of joy rolling down my cheek when I powered through Day 7 of Week 4 like I was in the DVD.
 It was the most amazing feeling to complete.

-In mid-January, I joined Stroller Strides of Irvine and Tustin, an hour-long stroller fitness program for moms. (see my blog post).
+In mid-January, I joined Stroller Strides, an hour-long stroller fitness program for moms. (see my blog post).
 This class literally changed my life.
 The support offered by the other moms gave me inspiration and motivation to continue working my butt off and I love that the class is offered 5 days a week.
 Since the girls come with me in the stroller, an excuse was not an option.

 I have been doing Stroller Strides in the morning and when the girls go down for a nap, I have cycled in additional Jillian Michaels DVD’s, sometimes doing two a day.
 I finally turned on the treadmill and started using it for more then just a place to throw laundry.
 I optimize my time and when the girls go down for a nap, I workout.